Predictions for the economy in 2020

 • In the political environment; navigating the arduous task of delivering its ambitious 2016 election promises, the current government fairly frequently draws the ire of the swinging electorate — seemingly a case of over-promising and under-delivering.
 Some voter apathy may emerge at the 2020 polls because of this.
 That notwithstanding, the incumbent administration is likely to secure a second term.

-Bio: Development Consultant, Policy Analyst, Mathematician, Theoretical Physicist and Political Commentator.
+Bio: Development Consultant, Policy Analyst, Oil and Gas Infrastructure Developer, and Political Commentator

 The government has kept talking of raising revenues and capital accumulation over the past year.
 I believe their desire for capital accumulation stems from their understanding that it never precedes industrialization, it continues to grow as you begin to expand industries.
 Hence, I believe we will see more roll out of factories, provision of stimulus support for industries et cetera this year in all to achieve their industrialization agenda.